 O'Hare International Airport Prepares for the 21st Century: 1990-1999

-- The O’Hare and Midway Noise Compatibility Commissions were established in 1996 to provide neighboring communities with the funds and decision-making authority to reduce the impact of aircraft noise.
+- 1996: The O’Hare and Midway Noise Compatibility Commissions are established to help surrounding communities understand and mitigate the impact of aircraft noise.

 Modernizing O'Hare Airfield to Increase Efficiency and Capacity For the Future: 2000-2009

-- The Sustainable Airport Manual (SAM) was issued in August 2009.
-The SAM is new version of the SDM and was expanded to include guidance for sustainability across all airport functions.
+- 2009: The Sustainable Airport Manual (SAM) is issued; it includes guidance for sustainability across all airport functions.

 O'Hare International Airport Today: 2010-Present

-- FedEx opened a relocated cargo facility in September 2011, featuring the largest airport green roof in the U.S. United Airlines opened a relocated cargo building in March 2012.
-Both projects were funded by OMP.
+- 2011: FedEx opens its relocated cargo facility featuring the largest airport green roof in the United States.

-- On October 15, 2015, the OMP commissions Runway 10R-28L and the South Airport Traffic Control Tower at O'Hare, marking the completion of all south airfield construction for the OMP.
+- 2015: Construction commences on the Multimodal Facility (MMF).
+Runway 10R-28L and the South Airport Traffic Control Tower are commissioned, marking the completion of all south airfield construction for the OMP.

-- On February 22, 2019- O’Hare’s Central Deicing facility opens.
-The largest of its kind in the United States and second-largest in the world.
+The Central Deicing Facility opens.
+It is the first at O’Hare, the largest of its kind in the United States, and the second largest in the world.